Qiskit/qiskit-metapackage/docs/aqua/variational_forms.rst

 --- the same
 as those of :ref:`Ry`.

-Based on the notation introduced above for the entangler map associated with a variational form, for a general case, the number of optimizer parameters SwapRz creates and uses is given by :math:`q + d \times \left(q + \sum_{k=0}^{q-1}|D(k)|\right)`, where :math:`|D(k)|` denotes the *cardinality* of
+Based on the notation introduced above for the entangler map associated with a variational form, for the case of none of qubits are unentangled to other qubits, the number of optimizer parameters SwapRz creates and uses is given by :math:`q + d \times \left(q + \sum_{k=0}^{q-1}|D(k)|\right)`, where :math:`|D(k)|` denotes the *cardinality* of
 :math:`D(k)` or, more precisely, the *length* of :math:`D(k)` (since :math:`D(k)` is not just a set, but a list).
 Nonetheless, in some cases, if an ``entangler_map`` does not include all qubits, that is, some qubits are not entangled by other qubits.
-The number of parameters is reduced by :math:`d \times q'` where :math:`q'` is the number of unentangled qubits.
+The number of parameters is reduced by :math:`d \times q' ` where :math:`q'` is the number of unentangled qubits.
 This is because adding more Rz gates to the unentangled qubits only introduce overhead without bring any benefit; furthermore, theroetically, applying multiple Rz gates in a row can be reduced to one Rz gate with the summed rotation angles.

 .. topic:: Particle Preservation